makerdao/community/governance/votes/Executive vote - January 29, 2021.md

 ---
-title: Add ETH-A to the Debt Ceiling Instant Access Module
+title: Template - [Executive Vote] Add ETH-A to the Debt Ceiling Instant Access Module - January 29, 2021
 summary: Vote for this proposal to add ETH-A to the Debt Ceiling Instant Access Module
 date: 2021-01-29T00:00:00.000Z
 address: "0xec0e742322f942a61fcd203334a33760a2d3a2e1"
 ---
-## [Executive Vote] Add ETH-A to the Debt Ceiling Instant Access Module
+## [Executive Vote] Add ETH-A to the Debt Ceiling Instant Access Module - January 29, 2021

 The Governance Facilitator(s) and the MakerDAO Smart Contracts Domain Team have placed an Executive Vote into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.